akashweb05/my-portfolio/README.md

-# Personal Portfolio Website - Shashank Raj
+# Personal Portfolio Website - Akashdeep Singh

 A clean, modern, and highly performant personal portfolio website built with **React**, **Vite**, **Tailwind CSS**, and **Framer Motion**.
 This template is designed to be easily customizable and showcases a professional, animation-rich user interface.